Peer Review Guidelines

 Register: Enter your email address or register using your Google account.

-Complete Your Profile: Fill in information such as your bio, education, social media links, and ORCID.
+Complete Your Profile: Fill in information including a profile picture representing your likeness, bio, education, social media links, and ORCID auth (required).

 Identity Verification: Peer Reviews on ResearchHub are permissionless.
-To enhance the credibility and visibility of your contributions, you are requested to verify your identity on the ResearchHub platform.
-Verified authors:
+To enhance the credibility and visibility of your contributions, you are required to verify your identity on the ResearchHub platform.
+As a verified author, you will:

 Receive a verified badge